bsundahl1/Flex1553/docs/FlexIO_1553RX.md

 single logic state using this encoding.
 We will need to shift bits on a 2MHz clock to support a 1Mbit data rate.

-The most obvious way to do this is to use software turn each logic state into two levels, and to double the number of bits we will transmit.
+The most obvious way to do this is to use software to turn each logic state into two levels, and to double the number of bits we will transmit.
 Every single data bit would have to be calculated and shifted into place, and we would be transferring twice as much data to the hardware.
 Ugly, but it